 - The opinion of JPMorgan that, as of September 23, 2007, and based upon and subject to the factors and assumptions stated in its opinion, the consideration to be paid by Nasdaq in the Acquisition is fair, from a financial point of view, to Nasdaq, which opinion addresses the fairness of the consideration to be offered by Nasdaq in the Acquisition only as it relates to Nasdaq and does not address the underlying decision by Nasdaq to enter into the Acquisition or any of the other Transactions or constitute a recommendation to the shareholders of Nasdaq or with respect to the Acquisition or any of the other Transactions, including how to vote with respect thereto (such opinion is described under "Opinion of J.P.
+Morgan Securities Inc.
-Morgan Securities Inc. -Financial Advisor to Nasdaq" beginning on page 56 and is set forth in its entirety in Annex F). - The structure of the Transactions, the dilution effects on common shareholders of Nasdaq and the expected capital structure of the combined company.
-In this respect, Nasdaq's Board of Directors considered the following factors as part of its decision-making process: - The additional consideration of SEK 10 per OMX Share to be paid by Nasdaq as a result of the increase in the Borse Dubai Offer; - An implied price per OMX Share of SEK 205 for the Offer and SEK 224 for the Transactions, for a total implied consideration in the Transactions of SEK 26,985 million;

-- Total borrowings of \$1.9 billion, composed of term loans with an interest rate of LIBOR plus 210 basis points; - That the structure of the Transactions allowed Nasdaq to acquire OMX, including those OMX Shares that could be acquired pursuant to the Option Agreements, after OMX was first acquired by Borse Dubai through the Borse Dubai Offer, and that the existence of the Borse Dubai Option Agreements could make any other proposed structure through which Nasdaq might attempt to acquire OMX difficult to successfully implement; - That the structure of the Transactions enabled Nasdaq to acquire OMX without issuing more shares of Nasdaq Common Stock than the number of shares of Nasdaq Common Stock that were to be issued in the Offer, thus enabling Nasdaq to acquire OMX without further diluting Nasdaq's existing shareholders; and - That the Transactions were not conditioned upon the LSE Transaction, including that Borse Dubai had submitted an irrevocable, binding, written offer for Nasdaq's stake in the LSE prior to approval of the Transactions by Nasdaq's Board of Directors. - That the initial consideration in the Borse Dubai Offer of SEK 230 per OMX Share announced by the parties on September 20, 2007 was the offer price in the offer for OMX made by Borse Dubai on August 17, 2007, which offer price, under the Takeover Rules, could generally not be reduced in connection with an acquisition of OMX involving Borse Dubai, and that SEK 230 per OMX Share was the price at which Borse Dubai could acquire the OMX Shares subject to the Borse Dubai Option Agreements after, and in connection with, the Borse Dubai Offer. - That the revised consideration in the Borse Dubai Offer of SEK 265 per OMX Share announced on September 26, 2007 was the offer price required by those OMX shareholders party to the September Irrevocable Undertakings in order for them to enter into the September Irrevocable Undertakings. - The historical and current market prices of Nasdaq Common Stock and OMX Shares, which provided a baseline for Nasdaq's Board of Directors to evaluate whether the value to be paid in connection with the Transactions was reasonable in light of Nasdaq's Board of Directors' judgment of the potential benefits from the completion of the Transactions.
-In this respect, Nasdaq's Board of Directors considered the following factors as part of its decision-making process: - That the transaction would be accretive in 2009; and - Nasdaq's customary sensitivity analysis assuming 50% and 100% achievement of synergy realization, with value creation reviewed at various price points around the price of Nasdaq Common Stock and OMX Shares on September 25, 2007.
+-Financial Advisor to Nasdaq" beginning on page 53 and is set forth in its entirety in Annex F). - The structure of the Transactions, the dilution effects on common shareholders of Nasdaq and the expected capital structure of the combined company.
+In this respect, Nasdaq's Board of Directors considered the following factors as part of its decision-making process: - The additional consideration of SEK 10 per OMX Share to be paid by Nasdaq as a result of the increase in the Borse Dubai Offer; - An implied price per OMX Share of SEK 205 for the Offer and SEK 224 for the Transactions, for a total implied consideration in the Transactions of SEK 24,731 million; - Total borrowings of \$1.9 billion, composed of term loans with an interest rate of LIBOR plus 210 basis points; - That the structure of the Transactions allowed Nasdaq to acquire OMX, including those OMX Shares that could be acquired pursuant to the Option Agreements, after OMX was first acquired by Borse Dubai through the Borse Dubai Offer, and that the existence of the Borse Dubai Option Agreements could make any other proposed structure through which Nasdaq might attempt to acquire OMX difficult to successfully implement; - That the structure of the Transactions enabled Nasdaq to acquire OMX without issuing more shares of Nasdaq Common Stock than the number of shares of Nasdaq Common Stock that were to be issued in the Offer, thus enabling Nasdaq to acquire OMX without further diluting Nasdaq's existing shareholders; and - That the Transactions were not conditioned upon the LSE Transaction, including that Borse Dubai had submitted an irrevocable, binding, written offer for Nasdaq's stake in the LSE prior to approval of the Transactions by Nasdaq's Board of Directors. - The historical and current market prices of Nasdaq Common Stock and OMX Shares, which provided a baseline for Nasdaq's Board of Directors to evaluate whether the value to be paid in connection with the Transactions was reasonable in light of Nasdaq's Board of Directors' judgment of the potential benefits from the completion of the Transactions.
+In this respect, Nasdaq's Board of Directors considered the following factors as part of its decision-making process: - That the transaction would be accretive in 2009; and

+Nasdaq's customary sensitivity analysis assuming 50% and 100% achievement of synergy realization, with value creation reviewed at various price points around the price of Nasdaq Common Stock and OMX Shares on September 25, 2007.